 1. Why is Processing Speed fast?

-Each command is written in primitive C language, and input/output buffer, memory manipulation and calculation algorithm has been designed to allow
+Each command is written in C language, and the input/output buffer, memory manipulation and calculation algorithm have been designed to allow high-speed processing.

 2. Comparison with mainstream technologies